The 15 Greatest Guitar Riffs of the 2000s

-The 2000s offered a variety of music style and riffs.
+The 2000s offered a wide variety of music styles and guitar riffs.

-With the addition of Nu Metal, Alternative metal, evolving alternative rock, and pop punk, the list reaches genre as far and wide as your own personal music library.
+With the rise of nu metal, alternative metal, evolving alternative rock, and pop punk, this era spans genres as far and wide as most personal music libraries.

-With 2000 now being almost two decades in the past, some of these riffs will tug at the nostalgia strings and bring you back to simpler times of fat computer monitors and pre-camera cell phones.
+With the 2000s now well in the past, some of these riffs may tug at your nostalgia and bring you back to simpler times of bulky computer monitors and pre-camera cell phones.

-Let's dive right into these riffs that helped define the 2000s.
+Let’s dive into the riffs that helped define the 2000s.

-Each riff is ordered by release date chronologically.
+Each riff is listed chronologically by release date.

 - Plug In Baby